google_counter

 What are the main differences between chemoembolization and systemic chemotherapy?

 It is necessary to understand which tumor is the primary one.
 There are tumors, the localization of which does not change throughout the entire period of the tumor's "life", so to speak.
 For example, the tumor is localized in the liver and does not spread to other organs.
-In this case, local chemotherapy is perfect for treatment because the tumor is localized only in the liver, so this organ is the main target.
+In this case, local chemotherapy is perfect for treatment because the tumor nodes are localized only in the liver, so this organ is the main target.

 Unfortunately, there are more complex cancers, for example, colon cancer with metastases or breast cancer.
 Breast cancer is always a systemic disease.
 This means that patients with breast cancer or prostate cancer always have malignant cells in other organs.
 In such cases, a patient needs to undergo a course of therapy that affects the entire body.
 This may be chemotherapy or immunotherapy, which is now an advanced treatment method.
 Even after such therapy, large malignant foci may remain in the liver, lungs, and other organs.
 In such a situation, we can definitely help the patient destroy neoplasms in these organs.